 James Clemmer was named superintendent on Feb.
 1, 1965, and continued in the position through February 1972.
 Robert Ivy held the position through September 1976, when Bobby Sullivan was named director.
 Sullivan retired in June 2008, and Warner Taylor was named interim director.
 The Tennessee Board of Regents named Mark Powers as new director on Nov.
 1, 2008.
-Mark Powers retired in August 2013, and

-Warner Taylor was named interim director.
-Dr. Arrita Summers was named director by the Tennessee Board of Regents effective February 1, 2015.
+Mark Powers retired in August 2013, and Warner Taylor was named interim director.
+The Tennessee Board of Regents named Dr. Arrita Summers Director effective February 1, 2015.
+In 2017, the Tennessee Board of Regents changed the title of Director to President for all Tennessee Colleges of Applied Technology.